kmehltretter82/frama-c-linux/KERNEL.md

 emits 1,036 classified warnings and no undeclared builtins.
 These aggregate counts include repeated inline/header definitions in each translation unit.

+Revision `02ef22ad91` removes the compilation-database ambiguity for shared KVM sources.
+Versioned manifests can name a target such as `pgtable.c@vhe` or `pgtable.c@nvhe` and select its exact command by argument presence or absence.
+Frama-C receives a generated one-entry database for every target, so it cannot silently choose the other command for the same pathname.
+Missing and broad selectors are rejected as distinct machine-readable failures.
+The v2 run is 24/24 typed and aggregates 2,034 defined functions, 30,003 source lines, 4,796 calls, and 4,895 pointer dereferences across 24 ASTs.
+It emits 2,004 classified warnings and no undeclared builtins.
+Counts intentionally include both build contexts and repeated inline/header definitions.

 The measurements used clean Linux sources.
 The library compilation database was copied from Kbuild with only its absolute source-root prefix relocated;
 the DWC3, Open vSwitch, and ARM64 databases were generated directly in